mark-torres10/personal_website/_research/2026-05-20-learnings-from-bluesky-project.md

 - Tradeoffs made because of lack of time (one decision I made that I liked, one that I'd probably redo)

 ### Making "good enough" tradeoffs

+I did not have the time, budget, or bandwidth to make solutions more complicated than they needed to be to solve today's problems.
+This taught me a critical lesson: built a solution that solves today's problem, while keeping it extensible for problems you anticipate you'll have in the future.

+I first ...

+However, with a little more experience, I began designing solutions that solved the current problem while also foreseeing problems that my future self would have.

+...

+(this also meant no complicated tools or frameworks.
+Lots of things built from scratch.
+Especially so since I couldn't really run servers on HPC and since I had already been locked into this hybrid HPC + AWS architecture)

 ### Lessons learned